DalbergDataInsights/react-components/docs/README.md

 ## Event management

 An easier way of creating and assigning common events to components.
-Events are then packed in a single function that is subscribing on a certain event type.
+Events are then packed in a single function that is subscribing to a certain event type.

 Common events currently include:

-- click: onClick -> usually sets click state
+- click: onClick -> usually sets "click" state
 - change: onChange -> triggers when active state changes (for dropdown)
 - move: onMove -> usually sets point state